Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 Another band of survivors made its way to the crater before the Time Brigade and Agatone's men managed to cordon off the city.
 One of the first actions undertaken by the Time Brigade in Euthermios was to send a few Crowd-Control Clockworks loaded with explosives and detonate these survivors.

-The plague hasn't reached that far \(they were not infected\), so the bodies are still there, as well as the remains of a Crowd-Control Clockwork that didn't make it out in time.
+The plague hasn't reached that far \(these survivors were not infected\), so the bodies are still there, as well as the remains of a Crowd-Control Clockwork that didn't make it out in time.

 In the crater, there is also a small empty shrine to Herakles.